Felony & Misdemeanor Crimes in Iowa & Nebraska

 The criminal statute of limitations for prosecution varies depending on the type of crime committed and the state in which the crime was committed.
 Consult with your criminal defense attorney to understand the specific statutes of limitations related to your case.

-Contact Peters Law Firm for Representation Today!
+Contact Peters Law Firm for Felony or Misdemeanor Representation

-Our criminal defense team has provided exceptional litigation services to clients in Iowa and Nebraska for nearly a century.
+Our criminal defense team has provided exceptional litigation services to clients in Iowa and Nebraska for over a century.
 We work diligently to provide the support necessary for successfully litigating our clients’ cases and achieving the desired outcome.
-Contact our team to get started with a free case evaluation today!